Skip to main content

 • interoperability with external systems

-The CMDBuild core interprets metadata to generate the web interface for operators, enabling them to update the CMDB, start and advance workflows, run reports, view dashboards and more.
+The CMDBuild core interprets metadata to generate the web interface for operators, enabling them to update the CMDB, run workflows, execute reports, view dashboards, and more.

 Despite its name, CMDBuild is not only a modeling environment for CMDB applications, nor is it limited to managing a database of Configuration Items.